-Although most of our vessels are currently under time charters, in the future, we may have more of these vessels and/or any newly acquired vessels on spot charters.
-The spot market is highly competitive and rates within this market are subject to volatile fluctuations, while time charters provide income at pre-determined rates over more extended periods of time.
+Although most of our vessels are currently under period charters, in the future, we may have more of these vessels and/or any newly acquired vessels on spot charters.
+The spot market is highly competitive and rates within this market are subject to volatile fluctuations, while period charters provide income at pre-determined rates over more extended periods of time.
 If we decide to spot charter our vessels, we may not be able to keep all our vessels fully employed in these short-term markets or that future spot rates will be sufficient to enable our vessels to be operated profitably.
 A significant decrease in charter rates could affect the value of our fleet and could adversely affect our profitability and cash flows with the result that our ability to pay debt service to our lenders and dividends to our shareholders could be impaired.

-An over-supply of drybulk carrier and containership capacity may lead to reductions in charter hire rates and profitability.
+An over-supply of drybulk carrier and container ship capacity may lead to reductions in charter hire rates and profitability.

-The market supply of drybulk carriers and especially containerships has been increasing, and the number of both the drybulk vessels and containerships on order have recently reached historic highs.
-The containership newbuildings are expected to continue being delivered in significant numbers over the next several years.
-The drybulk vessel newbuildings are expected to continue being delivered in 2008 at the same rates as in 2006 and 2007, but it is anticipated that in 2009, and particularly in 2010, that their delivery rate will start increasing.
-An oversupply of drybulk carrier and containership capacity may result in a reduction of charter hire rates.
-If such a reduction occurs upon the expiration or termination of our drybulk carriers' and containerships' current charters, such as during 2008 or 2009, when the charters under which at least nine of our containerships are currently deployed expire, we may only be able to recharter those drybulk carriers and containerships at reduced or unprofitable rates or we may not be able to charter these vessels at all.
+The market supply of drybulk carriers and especially container ships has been increasing, and the number of container ships on order have recently reached historic highs.
+These newbuildings are expected to begin being delivered in significant numbers starting in 2007.
+An over-supply of drybulk carrier and container ship capacity may result in a reduction of charter hire rates.
+If such a reduction occurs upon the expiration or termination of our drybulk carriers' and container ships' current charters, such as during 2007, when the charters under which two of our container ships are currently deployed expire, we may only be able to recharter those drybulk carriers and container ships at reduced or unprofitable rates or we may not be able to charter these vessels at all.